 Notes

-From John Andrews…..
+From Jonathan Andrews…..

 We had a meeting yesterday afternoon with Alcott, Hanrahan, L’Ecuyer, Kessler, et al to discuss persistence for Gateway going forward.
 Our going-in position was that we would use the RDM Bad Words list as the first item to populate a new Gateway ODS.
 Due to timing (and other) considerations, this will not be possible; we will need to retrieve the Bad Words list from SOLO to meet the GO R2 timelines.